Graph Max Shift: A Hill-Climbing Method for Graph Clustering: Introduction

-We answer this question affirmatively in the following sense: We propose an algorithm for graph partitioning which, when applied to a random geometric graph with underlying points generated iid from a density with enough regularity, the output of the algorithm is essentially consistent with the partition given by the basins of attraction of the gradient ascent flow of the density in an asymptotic setting, driven by $n\to\infty$, where the connectivity radius of the graph tends to zero slowly enough.
+We answer this question affirmatively in the following sense: We propose an algorithm for graph partitioning which, when applied to a random geometric graph with underlying points generated iid from a density with enough regularity, outputs a partition which is consistent with the partition given by the basins of attraction of the gradient ascent flow of the density in an asymptotic setting, driven by $n\to\infty$, where the connectivity radius of the graph tends to zero slowly enough.
 Importantly, the algorithm we propose does not attempt to embed the graph.
 Although a strategy that would consist in embedding the graph and then applying a method for gradient ascent flow clustering is tempting, the problem of embedding the graph is arguably harder than the partitioning problem that we consider here.

-For more connections to the literature, we can single out the algorithm of \citet{koontz1976}, which although proposed to cluster points in space, at its core is a hill-climbing graph partition algorithm close in intention to ours --- but as pointed out in \cite{arias2022}, where it is called Max Slope Shift, the algorithm in its original form fails to achieve its purpose.
+For more connections to the literature, we can single out the algorithm of \citet{koontz1976}, which although proposed to cluster points in space, at its core is a hill-climbing graph partition algorithm close in intention to ours --- but as pointed out in \cite{arias2025clustering}, where it is called Max Slope Shift, the algorithm in its original form fails to achieve its purpose.
 Our algorithm can also be seen as a special case of a class of algorithms proposed by \citet{strazzeri2022}, although the intention there is very different.
 We elaborate on these works later on in \secref{connections}.

 The rest of the article is organized as follows.
 In \secref{prelim} we provide some background on gradient ascent flow clustering.
 In \secref{algorithm} we describe the algorithm we propose, which we call Graph Max Shift, make some connections to other algorithms, and establish its asymptotic consistency.
 In \secref{numerics} we present a series of numerical simulations demonstrating the use of the method.
 (Code is available to reproduce all experiments at \url{https://github.com/lizzycoda/GraphMaxShift}.)
 We conclude with a brief discussion in \secref{discussion}.